blib-la/runpod-worker-helloworld/README.md

   * Select a GPU that has some availability
   * GPUs/Worker: `1` (keep this low as we are just testing, we don't need multiple GPUs for a hello world)
 * Click `deploy`
-* Your endpoint will be created, you can click on it to see the dashboard and also the different API methods that are available:
+* Your endpoint will be created, you can click on it to see the dashboard and also the available API methods:
-  * runsync
+  * `runsync`: Sync request to start a job, where you can wait for the job result
-  * run
+  * `run`: Async request to start a job, where you receive an `id` immediately
-  * status
+  * `status`: Sync request to find out what the status of a job is, given `id`
-  * cancel
+  * `cancel`: Sync request to cancel a job, given `id`
-  * health
+  * `health`: Sync request to check the health of the endpoint to see if everything is fine

-## Interact with your RunPod API
+## Interact with your RunPod endpoint

 * In the [User Settings](https://www.runpod.io/console/serverless/user/settings) click on `API Keys` and then on the `API Key` button
 * Save the generated key somewhere, as you will not be able to see it again when you navigate away from the page